 Below we have descriptions of various types of stringer termination or transition with a gallery at the bottom of the page.

 Traditional wall string capping.

-Many traditional stairs, do not have the same molding to the stringers as the skirting molding.
+Many traditional stairs, do not have the same molding on the stringers as the skirting.

 The most popular way to finish the top of the stringer is to plant on a length of staff bead.
 This would normally be scribed into the wall once plastered.